Run Emacs in Terminal vs GUI

-GUI allows several things that's impossible in terminal.
+GUI can do several things that's impossible in terminal.

 - GUI can display images. [see Emacs: View Image File]

-- GUI deals with font better, especially if you have Unicode math symbols or Chinese. [see Emacs: Unicode Tutorial]
+- GUI deals with font better, especially if you use a lot math symbols or Chinese. [see Emacs: Unicode Tutorial]

 - GUI allows control of multiple windows (“emacs frames”) more easily.